-In this Pangolin review and tutorial, we’ll take a look at the Pangolin decentralised exchange or DEX which is run on the Avalanche network.
+In this Pangolin review and tutorial, we’ll take a look at the Pangolin decentralized exchange or DEX which is run on the Avalanche network.
 We’ll take a look at the fees, supported tokens, how to connect up a MetaMask wallet.
 Plus how to claim your free PNG tokens from the Pangolin airdrop.

 What is the Pangolin Exchange?